LucaRitz/cpp_template_cgcp/README.md

 There is already a built in approach to generate a project documentation with latex and docker.
 The necessary folders for this are "doc" and "doc_source".<br>
-If you don't need a documentation pdf you can delete these two folders, otherwise read the next few lines.<br>
+If you don't need a documentation pdf you can delete these two folders, don't forget to remove the 'add_subdirectory' in [CMakeLists.txt](CMakeLists.txt), otherwise read the next few lines.<br>

 #### Build a document